 Type 2 diabetes can cause low or high blood sugar and dehydration, all of which can cause people to feel dizzy or lightheaded.
 Certain medications, including those for diabetes, may also cause dizziness.

 Anyone with type 2 diabetes who experiences frequent or severe dizziness should discuss this symptom with a doctor.
-Dizziness could be a sign of uncontrolled blood sugar or dehydration, both of which can cause severe complications without treatment.
+Dizziness could be a sign of unmanaged blood sugar or dehydration, both of which can cause severe complications without treatment.

 Depending on the underlying cause, a doctor may suggest changing to an alternative medication or taking steps to manage blood sugar or avoid dehydration.